mgeier/insipid-sphinx-theme-nursery/doc/intro.rst

 Introduction
 ============

-This Sphinx_ theme was very much inspired by (i.o.w. ripped off of) mdBook_ and -- to a lesser extent -- the similar-looking bookdown_ and (the legacy theme of) GitBook_.
+This Sphinx_ theme was very much inspired by (i.o.w. ripped off of) mdBook_.

-Some ideas were taken from the Sphinx themes sphinx_typlog_theme_ (https://readthedocs.org/ badge), sphinx_material_ (previous/next arrows in navbar) sphinx_rtd_theme_ (admonitions)
+Some minor ideas were taken from the Sphinx themes sphinx_typlog_theme_ (https://readthedocs.org/ badge), sphinx_material_ (previous/next arrows in navbar) sphinx_rtd_theme_ (admonitions)